Who We Are...

 Coronado CARES was founded in 2012 by a group of like-minded individuals who saw a need to implement animal welfare programs that are not currently being addressed locally.
 CARES is an all volunteer, non profit organization.
 CARES Mission is to promote animal welfare, to provide resources for proper animal care and to reduce the number of homeless animals.

-In addition to the TNR Program, CARES provides a Kitten Socialization Program for abandoned kittens currently awaiting their adoptive homes.
-Volunteers brush, play with and love the kittens daily.
-CARES also has Dog Foster Program which prepares homeless dogs for a new life in a permanent home.
+In addition to the TNR Program, CARES provides a Kitten Socialization Program for abandoned kittens currently awaiting their furrever homes.
+The Coronado Veterinary Hospital is the adoption agent for these kittens.
+The CARES volunteers go to the vet's office to brush, play with and love these kittens.

 Education is also a very important component of the Coronado CARES Mission.
 CARES takes every opportunity to educate the community of the plight of feral cats and homeless pets, of the necessity for proper animal care and of the importance of spaying/neutering and micro chipping pets.
 One will find Coronado CARES at various events throughout the year discussing and distributing information about such topics as pet disaster preparedness, pet friendly landscaping tips and how to live with feral cats.

 The work of Coronado CARES has been accomplished through generous contributions of both time and money from its volunteers and supporters.
 CARES always needs more volunteers and welcomes you to join their talented team of devoted, hard-working volunteers.